 The Board of Directors seeks members from diverse professional and personal backgrounds who combine a broad spectrum of experience and expertise with a reputation for integrity.
-The Nominating and Corporate Governance Committee's assessment of a potential candidate will include an individual's independence, as well as consideration of age, skills and experience, and a policy of promoting diversity, in the context of the needs of AGM.
-The Board of Directors includes five members who identify as women, two of whom identify as African American or Black and one of whom identifies as Asian Mideast/Persian.
-The Board of Directors also includes a member who identifies as African American or Black and Alaskan Native or American Indian.
-The Board of Directors also includes a member who is a veteran.
-Two of our directors who identify as women serve in board leadership roles: Jessica Bibliowicz serves as Chair of the Audit Committee and Dr. Kerry Murphy Healey serves as Chair of the Sustainability and Corporate Responsibility Committee.
-Our director who is a veteran, A.B.
-Krongard, serves as Chair of the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee's assessment of a potential candidate will include an individual's independence, as well as consideration of age, skills and experience, and a policy of promoting diversity of backgrounds, perspectives and experiences, in the context of the needs of AGM.

 The Nominating and Corporate Governance Committee will consider director candidates recommended by AGM's stockholders, directors, officers and employees and third-party search firms and other sources it deems appropriate.
 The Nominating and Corporate Governance Committee may engage consultants or third-party search firms to assist in identifying and evaluating potential candidates.
-All candidates reviewed by the

-Nominating and Corporate Governance Committee are evaluated in accordance with the criteria used by the Nominating and Corporate Governance Committee set forth in our corporate governance guidelines, regardless of the source of the recommendation.
+All candidates reviewed by the Nominating and Corporate Governance Committee are evaluated in accordance with the criteria used by the Nominating and Corporate Governance Committee set forth in our corporate governance guidelines, regardless of the source of the recommendation.
 Stockholders may recommend director candidates by writing to Jessica L. Lomm, Secretary, Apollo Global Management, Inc., 9 West 57th Street, 42nd Floor, New York, New York 10019.
 As set forth in greater detail in our corporate governance guidelines, the criteria used by the Nominating and Corporate Governance Committee in evaluating director candidates includes: integrity, accountability, judgment, responsibility, high performance standards, financial literacy, commitment and enthusiasm, and courage.

-Our certificate of incorporation provides that, except as otherwise provided pursuant to, and subject to the terms and conditions of, the provisions of the Stockholders Agreement, dated as of January 1, 2022, by and among Leon D. Black, Marc J. Rowan, Joshua J. Harris (each a "Former Managing Partner") and collectively, the "Former Managing Partners") and certain affiliates of the Former Managing Partners (the "Stockholders Agreement") or any certificate of designation with respect to any potential outstanding series of Preferred Stock relating to the rights of the holders of Preferred Stock to elect additional directors, the Board of Directors shall have the sole power to set the total number of directors which shall constitute the Board of Directors.
+Our certificate of incorporation provides that, except as otherwise provided pursuant to, and subject to the terms and conditions of, the provisions of the Stockholders Agreement, dated as of January 1, 2022, by and among Leon D. Black, Marc J. Rowan, Joshua J. Harris (each a "Former Managing Partner" and collectively, the "Former Managing Partners") and certain affiliates of the Former Managing Partners (the "Stockholders Agreement") or any certificate of designation with respect to any potential outstanding series of Preferred Stock relating to the rights of the holders of Preferred Stock to elect additional directors, the Board of Directors shall have the sole power to set the total number of directors which shall constitute the Board of Directors.
 Our directors are elected at an annual meeting of stockholders in a manner described in our certificate of incorporation and each director elected will hold office until the succeeding meeting after such director's election and until such director's successor is duly elected and qualified, or, if earlier, until such director's death, resignation or removal.
 Our organizational documents provide that, in an uncontested election, each director must receive the majority of the votes cast with respect to that director.
 If a director does not receive a majority vote, he or she has agreed that he or she will offer to resign from the Board of Directors.
 The Nominating and Corporate Governance Committee would make a recommendation to the Board of Directors on whether to accept or reject the resignation, or whether other action should be taken.
 The Board of Directors would review and act on the resignation taking into account the recommendation of the Nominating and Corporate Governance Committee and would publicly disclose its decision and its rationale within 90 days of the certification of the election results.